Adam Leys: Works

 The Watson mazer (NMS) has been associated with Adam Leys.

 In 1530, Adam Leys made a silver chandelier or candleholder for Edinburgh's town council, probably for St Giles' Kirk.
 He made a silver chalice for James V's almoner in August 1535.
 On a larger scale, Leys worked on panels of royal heraldry and a "great image" of Saint Andrew to be carved and cast in lead for Holyrood Palace.
 Leys added the arms of Mary of Guise beneath the saint for her Royal Entry to Edinburgh.

 James V employed Adam Leys to repair and augment the crown of Scotland in 1532 and 1536.
 The treasurer's accounts mention that he added new "spryngis" in 1532.
 It is perhaps unclear which elements these were, but the record may refer to new Imperial-style arches.
 In October 1533, James Hamilton of Finnart was paid for three ounces of gold used to repair the crown.
 The crown was comprehensively reworked again by John Mosman in January 1540, into the form it has today.

-Leys also worked on the Sword of Honour, a gift from Pope Julius II, and the silver sceptre, a gift to James IV from Pope Alexander VI in 1494, which he extended from around 53 to 86 cm and gilded.
+Leys also worked on the Sword of Honour, a gift from Pope Julius II, and the silver sceptre, a gift to James IV from Pope Alexander VI in 1494, which he extended from around and gilded.
 He seems to have cast new elements moulded from the Italian originals.
 These works to the Honours were probably in connection with ceremonies planned for James V's bride, Madeleine of Valois.
 The royal accounts recorded these works in the Scots language as: